mac-comp240/hw7-shell/README.md

 ## Thanks

-Thanks to the Oberlin College Computer Science Department, where I originally completed this assignment as a student, Professor Ben Kuperman for developing it, and Professor Roberto Hoyle for his additional modifications.
+Thanks to Professor Ben Kuperman for developing the original version of this assignment and Professor Roberto Hoyle for his additional modifications.